flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

       "young",
       "middle-aged",
       "old",
+      "a scientist",
+      "an artist",
     ],
     listB: [
       "I know about AlphaGo's move 37.",
       "I have seen the passage of time.",
-      "I am like an angry postcard.",
+      "I write angry postcards.",
       "I believe Bavaria should be as God intended.", "I am experiencing a shift in attitude.",
       "I reached the 12th step.",
-      "I believe in the death of God.",
+      "I believe God is dead.",
       "I am skill in action.",
       "I am ignorance talking.",
-      "I listened to Dopey's episode 142.",
       "I am convergence in action.",
       "I am what happens when strangers meet.",
       "I am the flag of a dead country.",